 It is the most kid-friendly, easy sauce for cod you will ever make.
 It is even ready in just minutes.
-This simple gluten free alfredo sauce makes everything great….at least that is what my kids say!

 If your family is like mine, school nights are so busy it is hard to find time to share a nutritious family dinner.
 Family dinners are such an important meal.